Eczema types: Atopic dermatitis diagnosis and treatment

 These FDA-approved treatments help people with moderate to severe atopic dermatitis see clearer skin and get relief from the itch.
 Systemic medications approved to treat atopic dermatitis include:

-Dupilumab (Dupixent®): This medication is a biologic.
-It’s FDA approved to treat patients 6 months of age or older who have moderate or severe atopic dermatitis that isn’t well controlled with medication applied to the skin.
+Dupilumab: This medication is a biologic.
+It’s FDA approved to treat people 6 months of age or older who have moderate or severe atopic dermatitis that isn’t well controlled with medication applied to the skin.

 Dupilumab works by reducing inflammation that is thought to lead to atopic dermatitis flares.
 It doesn’t suppress the immune system, so it doesn’t increase the risk of developing a serious infection like tuberculosis (TB).

 In the studies that led to FDA approval of dupilumab, the most common side effects were mild.
-They included a reaction where patients had the medication injected, inflamed eyes (red and itchy) and eyelids, and cold sores.
+They included reactions where the medication was injected, inflamed eyes (red and itchy) and eyelids, and cold sores.

 Both abrocitinib and upadacitinib are FDA approved to treat moderate to severe atopic dermatitis when other treatments fail to work.

-Both of these JAK inhibitors come in tablet form and are usually taken once a day.
+Both of these JAK inhibitors come in pill form and are usually taken once a day.

 Before the above medications were available, patients who needed treatment that works throughout the body were treated with medications that could suppress the immune system.
 Today, this is still the preferred treatment for some patients.
 These medications include: